 What is The Dolphin Project (TDP)?

-We hope that you and your family are staying safe and as healthy as possible during the current pandemic.
+We hope that you and your family are staying safe and as healthy as possible as we begin to emerge from the pandemic.
 Even though we have not been able to work on our usual dolphin observation activities, we are continuing our work to protect the estuarine dolphins in any ways that we can until we are able to go back to our dolphin research program.
 We can still do education and we can work with other conservation groups to protect the environment that the dolphins live in.
-Training, a prerequisite along with membership in TDP for survey participation, will resume virtually via zoom on May 15th.
-Please see the details below for registration.
-Our latest partnership campaign is described below.
+Training, a prerequisite along with membership in TDP for survey participation, has resumed, and is currently being done online via Zoom.
+We are looking forward to restarting our dolphin surveys, and to having more people join us.
+If you are interested in the survey, please see the details below for registration below.